craigem/blog/content/posts/fp-in-csharp.md

 However, what about all that code repetition?

-So far, we have demonstrated multiplying through three very disparate contexts:
+So far, we have demonstrated multiplying through three very seemingly unrelated contexts:

 * `Optional` a container of 0 or 1 elements
 * `List` a container of 0 or many elements